carnarez/example-use-cases/scraping-meridians/README.md

 [scrape](https://www.crummy.com/software/BeautifulSoup/) _Wikipedia_ content: the
 [list of meridians](https://en.wikipedia.org/w/index.php?title=Category:Meridians_(geography))
 as a dataset to plot in a fancy 3D representation (bonus point for the fanciness).
-Decide for yourself the direction to follow (east or west), or check that the results the same one way or the other!
-And remember to use _all_ information available, including cell background colours.

 As the resolution of such a description is not as fine as we would like, wrap an [API](https://fastapi.tiangolo.com/) around your scraped dataset to serve averaged